HermanFassett/hermanfassett.github.io/README.md

-# hermanfassett.me
+# hermanfassett.github.io
 ##Herman Fassett

-This is a personal website of mine, testing my design skills, and also where I keep javascript apps I've written.
+This is an outdated website.
+The current one is at http://hermanfassett.me but the repository is private.